Couchbase-Ecosystem/VSCode-Couchbase/README.md

 3. Once running, your AI assistant can browse buckets, scopes, and collections, run SQL++ queries, manage documents, scopes, collections and indexes, and analyse query performance through natural language.
 4. Use **Couchbase: Get MCP Server Config** to view the server configuration for use in other IDEs.

+For everything the server itself can do, see the [Couchbase MCP Server documentation](https://docs.couchbase.com/mcp-server/get-started/overview.html) and the [mcp-server-couchbase repository](https://github.com/couchbase/mcp-server-couchbase).
+The extension's own integration - settings, environment variables and commands - is documented in [MCP_INTEGRATION.md](MCP_INTEGRATION.md).

 #### MCP server logs

 The server logs to its process output by default.
 For product support, add `file` to `couchbase.mcp.logSinks` and raise `couchbase.mcp.logLevel` to `debug` — the server then writes one rotating file per level (`mcp_server.info.log`, `mcp_server.error.log`, ...) plus an `mcp_server_config.log.json` snapshot of its resolved configuration.
 Rotation size and how many backups are kept can be set globally or per level via the `couchbase.mcp.logRotationMaxSizeMB*` and `couchbase.mcp.logRetentionBackupCount*` settings.

 Files go to an `mcp-logs` folder inside the extension's storage unless `couchbase.mcp.logFile` names a path.
 Run **Couchbase: Open MCP Server Logs Folder** to reveal them.

+For what each level contains and how rotation and retention behave, see the [logging documentation](https://docs.couchbase.com/mcp-server/configuration/logging.html).

 ![Model Context Protocol in VS Code](https://raw.githubusercontent.com/Couchbase-Ecosystem/VSCode-Couchbase/refs/heads/main/gifs/mcp.gif))